awesto/django-shop/docs/reference/catalog.rst

 In order to render the list view, we need to identify the fields common to all offered products.
 This is because when rendering a list view, we usually want do have a consistent representation for all products in our catalog.
-Since this catalog list can be rendered either by the server (using ``CMSPageRenderer``), or by the AngularJS directive ``shop-catalog-list`` on the client (using ``JSONRenderer``), we must provide some functionality to serialize a summary representation for all the products we want to list.
-This separation is important, so that we can reuse the same Django View (``ProductListView``), whenever we switch from the server-side rendered catalog list into infinite scroll mode.
+Since this catalog list can be rendered either by the server using the class :class:`shop.rest.renderers.CMSPageRenderer`, or by the client using the AngularJS directive ``shop-catalog-list``, we must provide some functionality to serialize a summary representation for all the products we want to list.
+This separation is important, so that we can reuse the view class :class:`shop.views.catalog.ProductListView`, whenever we switch from the server-side rendered catalog list into infinite scroll mode, which for technical reasons can only be rendered by the client.

 For this purpose, we have to declare a product summary serializer using the configuration directive ``SHOP_PRODUCT_SUMMARY_SERIALIZER``.
 Remember that **django-SHOP** does not impose which fields a